 However, it also tends to be siloed, unstructured, intermittent, and too multivariate for human minds alone to optimally manage and process.
 As a result, a massive amount of it is not adequately translating to improved health outcomes.

 Many of these diseases develop while "signaling" themselves through non-molecular pathways, depending on the disease, typically as subtle, occasional, or intermittent physiological or behavioral "signs."
 As humans, we subsequently observe these signs as symptoms, often later in a disease's stage, and sometimes too late.

-No!
-The signs of many diseases are not solely molecular, but can and should be measured non-molecularly as well.
-LIFEdata can be generated without needing to physically "touch" an intermediary (such as blood or tissue) – yielding unprecedented scalability – a key hallmark of the digital revolution.
+No. The signs of many diseases do not need to be limited to molecular measures, but can and should be measured non-molecularly (phenotypically) as well.
+LIFEdata can be generated without needing to physically or invasively "access" an intermediary such as blood or tissue – yielding unprecedented scalability – a key hallmark of the digital revolution.

 We have only just begun to scratch the surface with the number of possibilities: n! / r! * (n − r)! ...